wp-plugins/custom-content-shortcode/readme.txt

 Additional parameters:

 * basic gallery layout with responsive columns
-* option to load JavaScript library in the header
 * Bootstrap navigation for menus: *tabs*, *pills*, *dropdowns*
 * query for custom fields and taxonomies